larixium/rulebook-latex-template/README.md

 Warning: Sometimes the file background doesn't render correctly.
 To fix this, recompile the file.

 ## Acknowledgments
-I would like to express my thanks to the RPG-LaTeX-Template project and "The Law of Root" rulebook from the board game called "Root" for inspiring and contributing to the creation of this template.
+I would like to express my thanks to the https://github.com/Krozark/RPG-LaTeX-Template project and "The Law of Root" rulebook from the board game called "Root" for inspiration in creating this template.

 ## License
 This project is licensed under the MIT License, allowing you to use, modify, and distribute the template freely.